-I have a background in illustration and fine art and hold a degree in Graphic Design from OCAD University in Toronto.
-A graphic designer by trade, I have designed logos, identities, collateral, websites and branding for corporate clients, including Ironside Technologies, IBM, Scott Paper and Sprint Canada.
+With a background in illustration and fine art and a degree in Graphic Design from OCAD University in Toronto, my experience as a graphic designer included designing logos, identities, collateral, websites, and branding for corporate clients like Ironside Technologies, IBM, Scott Paper, and Sprint Canada.

-My studio is called Picasso's Garage and is proud to celebrate 17 years of inspiring creativity.
-The initial three-week camp session in the summer of 2005 blossomed into a thriving art school comprising three 11-week-long after-school art classes five days a week, plus an additional five-week-long summer camp session annually (2014-2018).
-I have a loyal following of students, many of whom returned year after year.
-"They are a constant source of inspiration and have challenged me to broaden my own knowledge of art history.
-I'm so grateful for a job that doesn't seem like work most of the time."
+Picasso's Garage is a studio dedicated to inspiring creativity.
+What started as a three-week summer camp blossomed into a thriving art school offering three 11-week-long after-school art classes five days a week, along with an additional annual five-week-long summer camp session (2014-2018).
+My loyal following of students returned year after year.
+"They are a constant source of inspiration and have challenged me to broaden my knowledge of art history.
+I'm so grateful for a job that doesn't seem like work most of the time," I said.

-Over 600 students attended the art programs over the years.
-These students explored over 300 different artists.
-Enrollment continues to flourish thanks to word-of-mouth recommendations from my students and their parents.
-Demand for additional classes prompted an expansion into a larger venue at Toronto's Evergreen Brick Works during the summer camp months (2014-2018).
-Once again, children attending summer camp worked on creative projects inspired by a variety of artists and techniques, including drawing, painting, sculpture, and printmaking.
-In addition to three-and-a-half hours of hands-on, creative expression, children will take advantage of the Brick Works' tranquil, natural surroundings.
+Enrollment in my programs flourished over the years.
+Over 600 students explored more than 300 different artists through my classes across time thanks to word-of-mouth recommendations from satisfied parents and students.
+Demand led me to expand into a larger venue at Toronto's Evergreen Brick Works during the summer camp months (2014-2018).
+Children who attended my summer camp were immersed in creative projects inspired by various artists and techniques, including drawing, painting, sculpture, and printmaking.
+In addition to three-and-a-half hours of hands-on, artistic expression, my students benefited from the tranquil natural surroundings of the Brick Works.

 Picasso's Garage Art Studio was recognized as the #3 best place for "Kids at Play" in Toronto Life's Top 300 "the City's Best" (2014).
 In 2016 Picasso's Garage Art Camp ranked Top 5 "Things for Kids to Do this Summer" in Toronto Life Magazine and as Top 10 "Best Summer Day Camps in Toronto" by SavvyMom.ca.